Communication situations are any kind of situation in which communication takes place.

 Face-to-face job interviews are the most common types of job interviews, and they usually take place after the phone interview.

-During these interviews, the HR specialist asks the applicant more detailed questions about skills, experience, education, but also some questions that help the HR specialist determine what kind of person the applicant is, and whether they are a suitable fit for the company’s culture.
+During these interviews, the HR specialist asks the applicant more detailed questions about their skills, experience, and education — but also some questions that help the HR specialist determine what kind of person the applicant is, and whether they are a suitable fit for the company’s culture.

 The applicants who were able to communicate their relevant skills and expertise better may expect several rounds of face-to-face interviews, before being given a job offer.